hanjinliu/magic-class/rst/use_bind.rst

     from typing_extensions import Annotated

     @magicgui
-    def func(i: Annotated(int, {"max": 10})):
+    def func(i: Annotated[int, {"max": 10}]):
         ...

 In magic-class, you can also use ``Annotated`` for bind options.
-But when you bind field to parameters you can use ``Bound`` helper function instead because all the options are already defined in the field and options are useless when bind option is specified.
+But when you bind field to parameters you can use ``Bound`` type instead because all the options are already defined in the field and options are useless when bind option is specified.

 .. code-block:: python